SemGuS-git/Semgus-Parser/README.md

 semgus-parser --format json --mode batch --output <output.json> -- <input.sem>
 ```

+Some examples of SemGuS files can be found in the [IntegrationTests/data](IntegrationTests/data) directory.

 ### Caveats and Considerations
 This project is under active development and does not yet support all SMT-LIB2 features.
 The following theories are currently supported:
 * Core